nvaws/saa-c03/newLab.md

-Downoad this [zip](https://github.com/nvaws/planetup/archive/refs/heads/main.zip) file Create a new bucket in any region of your choice click on the bucket name click on upload
+Downoad this [zip](https://github.com/nvaws/planetup/archive/refs/heads/main.zip) file Create a new bucket in any region of your choice
+Click on the bucket name
+Click on upload
-Drang and Drop the index.html and assets folder, click on upload permission block public access - uncheck - check the top two - save - confirm update bucket policy to mke it publiclly readable Bucket Policy: paste the below policy, update the bucket name and save
+Drag and Drop the index.html and assets folder, click on upload Go to Permission, modify the Block public access and uncheck the box confirm/save Update bucket policy to make your website publiclly readable Bucket Policy: update the bucket name in the below policy and paste
 ```
 {
     "Version": "2012-10-17",